cjy95/MMR-system-for-IE/README.md

 After 3500, challenger will be challenger but it will have point system keep going up only.
 Users will only see last two digit of the MMR (ex.
 1345 === bronze 2 45p)

+Take a close look on developer's number K
+This number specifically controls number of the points that the player will get.
+# As you take a close look, you will realize that when they clear out the losing streak, they will have equal chance with others.
+# This system will make sure as long as they try, they will get to as much tier as they want.
+# Instead of "Cushion", losers will lose less points as they kept on losing, winners will take normal points.
+if K in range (-100,-20):
+    K = 10
+elif K in range (-20,-10):
+    K = 15
+elif K in range (-10,-5):
+    K = 20
+elif K in range (-5,-3):
+    K = 25
+elif K in range (-5,0):
+    K = 30
+elif K in range (0,2):
+    K = 35
+elif K in range (2,4):
+    K = 40
+elif K in range (4,6):
+    K = 45
+    print("111111111111111111111111")
+elif K in range (6,10):
+    K = 50
+else:
+    K = 60

+    In case of JunHyeong's play,
+    he lost first game so from 1000, he lost 15 points. then he won a game, he gained 18 points then he won again, he gained 15 points so he has 1018 MMR currently.